 GREENSBORO, N.C. — Remember when everyone was worried about poppyseeds making you fail a drug test?
-Turns out that there's some truth to that, but it can easily be determined false by the levels registered.
+Turns out there's some truth to that, but it can easily be determined false by the levels registered.

-But now there are some concerns about CBD oil and drug tests, even though companies claimed it couldn't happen.
+Now, there are some concerns about CBD oil and drug tests, even though companies claimed it couldn't happen.
 In fact, it's so real companies are getting sued.

 RELATED: Navigating The Complex World Of CBD Products

-But in the interest of full disclosure, since the FDA isn't regulating CBD oil, there's no external guarantee that that COA is accurate.
+In the interest of full disclosure, since the FDA isn't regulating CBD oil, there's no external guarantee that that COA is accurate.
 If you're going to use the products, just know there is some risk of failing a drug test.